sayedihashimi/template-sample/README.md

 that Visual Studio 2019 doesn't have.
 At the bottom there is a section that describes the [additional work that is needed to fully support VS2019](#supporting-visual-studio-2019).

+I have some templates that can be used to simplifying creating templates at https://github.com/sayedihashimi/sayedha.templates.
+These are a good reference for creating your own templates as well.

 ## Finding and installing templates

 In .net 6 there has been improvements to `dotnet new --search` to find templates that are published on `nuget.org`.